Coronavirus: Safer transport guidance for operators

 - Implementing measures to manage the risk of transmission, enhancing cleaning processes and promoting good hygiene regimes.

 - Requiring passengers and staff to wear a face-covering when on public transport.
-This will be mandatory from 10 July 2020, with some exemptions, including individuals who are not able to wear a face-covering for specific health and medical reasons, and staff behind a protective screen.
+This is required by law, with some exemptions, including individuals who are not able to wear a face-covering for specific health and medical reasons, and staff behind a protective screen.

 - Communicating safety measures to staff and passengers and making clear what is expected of them.